The 7 Feminine Archetypes: Discover Who You Are

 FAQ: The 7 Feminine Archetypes

 There is a lot of confusion about the origins and definition of archetypes online – mostly due to people not correctly researching and crediting their sources.
-I hope this FAQ section on the 7 Feminine Archetypes will be able to clarify some of these misconceptions and give credit where credit is due.
+I hope this FAQ section on the 7 Feminine Archetypes can fix some of that.
+I did my best throughout my research to clarify some of these misconceptions and give credit where credit is due.

 It was the Swiss psychoanalyst Carl Jung who originally came up with the concept of archetypes.
 According to Jung, an archetype is a universally recognizable pattern in the collective unconscious.